haukex/hgpstools/INSTALL-RPi.md

 	to broadcast its IP address as described in `udplisten.pl` and/or `my_ip.pl`.
 	(When making entries in `crontab`, don't forget to use the correct pathnames.)

+5. In case you're using a Raspberry Pi 3 with a GPS add-on board that connects directly to the Raspberry Pi's GPIO UART pins, you may have to apply the following workaround.
+	This is because on the Raspberry Pi 3, the Bluetooth Modem uses the RPi's UART, and the UART pins have been remapped.
+	The following workaround disables the connection to the Bluetooth module and applies to Raspbian Jessie >= 2016-03-18.

+	a.
+In `/boot/config.txt`, add the line `dtoverlay=pi3-disable-bt`

+	b.
+Run `sudo systemctl disable hciuart`

+	c.
+If necessary, you'll need to disable the serial console as per your GPS board's instructions.
+Also make sure to reboot.

-5. The *most current* information to install the NMEA logging daemon is in the files referenced below!
+6. The *most current* information to install the NMEA logging daemon is in the files referenced below!
 Here is a short summary of the steps needed at the time of writing:

 		# the following is from serlog.pl